 Nem Nuong...The perfect Vietnamese Pork Loaf to make for bowls of Pho or a Bahn Mi sandwich!
-Mix ahead of the game and bake as needed for a delicious quick dinner in no time.
+Mix and bake it ahead and then you are ready for a quick and delicious dinner in no time.

-To complete your dinner sandwich take French baguettes, slices of Nem Nuong a Vietnamese Pork Loaf, crunchy pickled vegetables, add lots of fresh cilantro and a spicy hot chili drizzle.
-And just to make things easier for you a quick pickled vegetable recipe is included at the bottom of this post.
-And although not traditional I believe minced green onions along with the garlic would be a lovely addition to Nem Nuong Vietnamese Pork Loaf...especially when making a noodle bowl to enjoy the last few slices of this easy and delicious Vietnamese Pork Loaf.
+To complete your dinner sandwich take a French baguette, add slices of Nem Nuong a Vietnamese Pork Loaf, crunchy pickled vegetables, then add lots of fresh cilantro and a spicy hot chili drizzle.
+And just to make things easy, a quick pickled vegetable recipe is included at the bottom of this post.
+And although not traditional I believe adding minced green onions along with the garlic would be a lovely addition to Nem Nuong Vietnamese Pork Loaf...especially when making a noodle bowl to enjoy with the last few slices of this easy and delicious Pork Loaf.

 Ingredients needed for this recipe: